WachirawichN/Auswahlen/source/mysteriousClippingBugLog.md

 # Terminal logging for mysterious clipping bug.
-The only session that this bug has been occur
+The only session that this bug has been occur.
+The object ID is 2 and 3 (green and red).

       -  Axis: 2, Collision type: Inside
    -  Not collide